TplusA/TAPSwitch/README.md

 the correct one gets activated.
 The registered source is notified with a D-Bus method invocation when its player is ready.

-Note that an audio source is just a concept used by _tapswitch_ to introduce an extra level of indirection.
+Note that as far as _tapswitch_ is concerned, an audio source is just a concept to introduce an extra level of indirection to the system, decoupling logical audio sources from players.
 This way, processes that would like to activate some source do not need to know which audio player is responsible for the source in question.
 To _tapswitch_, an audio source is simply a string ID with no further meaning.